Oligopoly Pricing Models

 If the dominant firms in an oligopoly can successfully collude to fix prices, then they can be certain of each other's output, which will allow to maximize their profits by producing that quantity of output where marginal revenue = marginal cost, just as it would be for a monopoly.
 However, if any of the firms cheat, then a price war may ensue, lowering the profits of all firms, and maybe even causing them to operate at a loss.
 In most modern economies, collusion is generally against the law, however there are certain countries that engage in collusion to maximize their profits from their natural resources.

 The best example of a cartel today is the Organization of Petroleum Exporting Countries, otherwise known as OPEC, which comprises 12 oil-producing nations that supply 60% of all oil traded internationally.
 Prices are maintained by restricting each country of the OPEC cartel to a specific production allocation.
-The OPEC cartel is largely responsible for the large fluctuations in gasoline prices that have occurred in the United States since 1973, although recently, speculation in the commodity markets has also increased volatility.
+The OPEC cartel is largely responsible for the large fluctuations in gasoline prices that occurred in the United States since 1973, although recently, speculation in the commodity markets has also increased volatility.

 Problems Creating and Maintaining Collusion